partylikeits1983/miden-base/CONTRIBUTING.md

 2. Commit messages and code style follow conventions.
 3. Tests added for new functionality.
 4. Documentation/comments updated for all changes according to our documentation convention.
-5. Rustfmt, Clippy, Rustdoc and Typos linting passed (Will be run automatically by pre-commit).
+5. Rustfmt, Clippy, Rustdoc, Typos and TOML-formatting linting passed (Will be run automatically by pre-commit).
 6. New branch rebased from `next`.

 &nbsp;